What if I told you cruising is worse for the climate than flying?

 The result

-Taken all together, we see that even for the pair that drives a gasoline SUV, the weeklong road trip would result in less than one-third of the life-cycle GHG emissions of a weeklong cruise.
-With a battery electric SUV, you could take five trips for the same emissions as are associated with the cruise under the FUMES assumptions.
-For those curious how emissions would compare if you took an epic, 2,300-mile road trip, to align with the cruise distance, two people would emit a total of 1.7 metric tons of CO2e if they drove a gasoline SUV or 1 metric ton of CO2e driving the battery electric SUV, and this assumes 14 nights in hotels and keeping the flights the same.
+Taken all together, we see that even for the pair that drives a gasoline SUV, the weeklong road trip would result in less than half of the life-cycle GHG emissions of a weeklong cruise.
+With a battery electric SUV, you could take four trips for the same emissions as are associated with the cruise under the FUMES assumptions.
+For those curious how emissions would compare if you took an epic, 2,300-mile road trip, two people would emit a total of 1.7 metric tons of CO2e if they drove a gasoline SUV or 1 metric ton of CO2e driving the battery electric SUV, and this assumes 14 nights in hotels and keeping the flights the same.
 That’s still less than the cruise option.

 We understand the appeal of cruising, but while there are already low-emission electric cars, options for similarly low-emission summer cruises aren’t yet available.
-If you cruise, be careful about industry claims of low-carbon cruising, as LNG-fueled ships are expected to emit more life-cycle GHGs than those powered by today’s conventional marine fuels.
+If you cruise, be careful about industry claims of clean or low-carbon cruising, as scrubber-equipped ships discharge water pollution and LNG-fueled ships are expected to emit more life-cycle GHGs than those powered by today’s conventional marine fuels.

-Even still, there are opportunities to reduce emissions from LNG-fueled ships.
-Because the European Union and the International Maritime Organization will soon put a price on methane emissions from ships through the EU Emissions Trading System and GHG penalties in the forthcoming International Maritime Organization Net-Zero Framework, there’s a business case to invest in operational strategies and technologies to minimize methane slip.
+Even still, there are opportunities to reduce emissions from cruise ships, particularly the methane slip.
+Because the European Union and the IMO will soon put a price on methane emissions from ships through the EU Emissions Trading System and GHG penalties in the forthcoming IMO Net-Zero Framework, there’s a business case to invest in operational strategies and technologies to minimize methane slip.
 However, even without counting methane emissions, cruising will still be a relatively carbon-intensive way to vacation until the industry moves to fuels with zero or near-zero life-cycle emissions.
-Some forward-thinking cruise operators, such as Hurtigruten, are working to offer zero-emission battery-electric cruises by 2030, but the timing, expense, and life-cycle GHG emissions of such voyages are still uncertain.
-Until then, we hope this analysis helps you think through your options and the emissions impacts as you take that well-deserved vacation!
+Some forward-thinking cruise operators such as Hurtigruten are working to offer zero-emission battery-electric cruises by 2030, but the timing, expense, and life-cycle GHG emissions of such voyages are still uncertain.
+Until then, we hope this analysis helps you think through your options and your emissions impacts as you take that well-deserved vacation!